-1. Click the templates button () in the main toolbar.
-2. From the list, select Simulink Component Block Generation.
+1. Click Templates () in the Main Toolbar.
+2. From the list, select Simulink® Component Block Generation.
 3. In the Attachments field, enter Slider Crank S-Function as the worksheet name and click Create Attachment.
-The slider-crank subsystem opens in the Simulink Component Block Generation Template in Maple.
+The slider-crank subsystem opens in the Simulink® Component Block Generation template in Maple.
 4. From the drop-down menu above the model, select SliderCrank.
 5. In Step 1: Subsystem Selection of the template, click Load Selected Subsystem.
 All of the template fields are populated with information specific to the subsystem.
 6. In the Setting Parameters section, in the Parameter Name list, select the ConRodL parameter that you defined in the previous section.